-FMAS 2024 is a two-day peer-reviewed international workshop that brings together researchers working on a range of techniques for the formal verification of autonomous systems, to present recent work in the area, discuss key challenges, and stimulate collaboration between autonomous systems and formal methods researchers.
+FMAS 2024 is a two-and-a-half day peer-reviewed international workshop that brings together researchers working on a range of techniques for the formal verification of autonomous systems, to present recent work in the area, discuss key challenges, and stimulate collaboration between autonomous systems and formal methods researchers.
 Previous editions are listed on DBLP: https://dblp.dagstuhl.de/db/conf/fmas/index.html.

 Autonomous systems present unique challenges for formal methods.
 They are often embodied in robotic systems that can interact with the real world, and they make independent decisions.
 Amongst other categories, they can be viewed as safety-critical, cyber-physical, hybrid, and real-time systems.